emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (first player). ✔️
 1. Has built in watch parties. ✔️

 ***
-## Cinemaos
-### Score: 19/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. UI is very nice, feels very modern and has lots of features. ✔️
-1. Site has watch lists and you can login to sync them across devices. ✔️
-1. Has a solid AI recommendation bot, collections, and good sorting options. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Custom version of the Hexa player. 🟡
-1. Has built in watch parties. ✔️

-***